How to Get Into Princeton: Essays and Strategies That Worked

 Questions 3–4: Your voice

 Question 3: Princeton values community and encourages students, faculty, staff and leadership to engage in respectful conversations that can expand their perspectives and challenge their ideas and beliefs.
 As a prospective member of this community, reflect on how your lived experiences will impact the conversations you will have in the classroom, the dining hall or other campus spaces.
 What lessons have you learned in life thus far?
 What will your classmates learn from you?
 In short, how has your lived experience shaped you?
-(500 words or fewer).
+(Please respond in 500 words or fewer).

 Questions 5–7: More about you